Quality Improvement Program

 Although a variety of quality improvement initiatives have been available for some time, they have been primarily focused on hospitals or a specific clinical area.
 Clinicians need tools and support for their efforts to make sustainable systemic quality improvements now.
 The Physician Consortium for Performance Improvement® (PCPI®) is involved in major quality improvement initiatives and providing valuable tools to physicians to meet the quality needs of physicians today.

 Supporting the adage "why recreate the wheel," in 2015, the PCPI will launch a sharing, learning and networking community where healthcare professionals can discuss their issues and initiatives to enable rapid-cycle learning.
 The community will use a variety of channels and delivery methods such as, presentations, webinars, podcasts, monographs and other tools highlighting the breakthrough work of PCPI member organizations on the front line of quality improvement to ensure the greatest opportunity for successful spread, adoption and sustainment.
 PCPI will focus on projects that assist members address the triple aim of better health, better care and lower costs.
+To build the quality improvement learning network community, PCPI is asking organizations to share information about their quality improvement programs and projects using the downloadable case story template.
+The case stories you share will be used to identify topics for webcasts, presentations and monographs.
+These stories will also be shared on the PCPI website for members to review and are expected to generate lots of great project and program ideas

 As a facilitator, collaborator and convener, PCPI will continue to identify and highlight organizations and other resources that are uniquely positioned to meet the quality improvement needs of PCPI members.